 Raymond DiPrinzio, Managing Director; Sponsor Coverage & Co-Head of Infrastructure Global Structured Finance – North America Sumitomo Mitsui Banking Corporation

-Anthony Ferrari, Co-Founder and President of CRIMSON Asset Management
+Anthony Ferrari, Co-Founder and President, CRIMSON Asset Management

 John Foote, Lecturer-Science, Technology and Infrastructure Policy,